ncsa/archi_tools/README.md

 Reporting
 ---------

-Provides with archi_tool is a small python pacakge, called reports.py.
+Provides with archi_tool is a small python package, called reports.py.

 (document this)